MyKo101/MyKo101.github.io/content/authors/michael-barrowman/_index.md

 ---
 authors:
   - admin
-bio: I am a Data Scientist, PhD candidate and R Developer.
+bio: I am a Data Scientist, and Python and R Developer.
 education:
   courses:
     - course: PhD in Medicine